NorthernStars/infopi/README.md

    https://ics.teamup.com/feed/.../10974149.ics, Max (Python)

 with URLs to *.ics* files with appointments.
 The list can include several ics links and a name of the timetable.
 The script will check the files hash for changes every second.

+## Uninstallation
+Run the uninstall script:

+    sudo ./uninstall.sh

+Uninstall is AI generated and was not tested, so use with caution!